citation-style-language/csl-editor/README.md

 # Search and Edit tools for .csl (Citation Style Language) files

 This web application is intended to allow users of CSL based reference managers to search for citation styles and edit them.
-It's still an alpha version, but the Visual Editor supports all the features of CSL (AFAIK) and it should be possible to do real work with it.
+It's still an alpha version, but the Visual Editor supports all the features of independent CSL styles (AFAIK) and it should be possible to do real work with it.

 Play with it here: [Citation Style Editor](http://steveridout.com/csl/)